-This processing delay also applies to receiving your Notice of Hearing and requests for letters of authority for all types of cases.
-Hearing dates may not be scheduled and updated Letters may not be received for roughly one to two weeks after payment has been made.
+Hearing dates may not be scheduled and updated Letters may not be received for roughly one to three days after payment has been made.

 Judges of Probate